Contacts

 Why contacts are separate from leads & customers

-The Lead and Customer records hold the primary contact (the "main" person), but a real account usually has more than one person involved in the decision.
-Contacts let you record all of them without cluttering the parent record:
+The Lead and Customer records hold the primary person, but a real account usually has several people in the decision.
+Contacts let you record all of them:

-• One buyer and one technical reviewer on the same customer.
+• A buyer and a technical reviewer on the same customer.

-• An assistant who books meetings + the executive who actually decides.
+• An assistant who books meetings plus the executive who decides.

-• The person who responded to outreach + the person who ultimately signs the contract.
+• The person who replied to outreach plus the person who signs.

 Where contacts come from

-• Added manually — from the parent's detail panel, expand the Contacts section and click Add Contact.
+• Added manually — on the parent's detail panel, Contacts section → + Add contact.

-• Promoted from a lead's Contact Name — when a lead becomes a customer, the Contact Name on the lead converts into a proper Contact record on the new customer, preserving the email and phone.
+• Promoted on conversion — a lead's Contact Name becomes a proper Contact record on the new customer, keeping email and phone.

-• From AI research — when the Agent extracts a contact email + name from a company website, both are stored on the lead.
-You can copy them into a Contact record once you've engaged.
+• From AI research — the Agent extracts a contact email + name from a company site onto the lead.

 Tips

-• If a contact moves to a different company, create a new Contact on that new customer rather than moving the old record — it preserves the historical relationship.
+• If a contact changes companies, create a new Contact on the new customer rather than moving the old one — it preserves history.

-• Use the Title field consistently within an organization; it makes filtering “all the CTOs we've talked to” trivial later on.
+• Use the Title field consistently; it makes “all the CTOs we've talked to” trivial later.

 Published on 2026-06-01